 - Successful pod deployment requires that none of the Microsoft Azure Policies that you or your IT team have set in your Microsoft Azure environment block, deny, or restrict creation of the pod's components.
 Also you must verify that your Microsoft Azure Policies Built-in Policy definitions do not block, deny, or restrict creation of the pod's components.
 As an example, you and your IT team must verify that none of your Microsoft Azure Policies block, deny, or restrict creation of components on Azure storage account.
 For information about Azure Policies, see the Azure Policy documentation.

-- The pod deployer requires that your Azure storage account allow for the deployer to use the Azure StorageV1 account type.
-Ensure that your Microsoft Azure Policies do not restrict or deny the creation of content requiring the Azure StorageV1 account type.
+- The pod deployer requires that your Azure storage account allow for the deployer to use the Azure StorageV1 and StorageV2 account types.
+Ensure that your Microsoft Azure Policies do not restrict or deny the creation of content requiring the Azure StorageV1 and StorageV2 account types.

-- As part of the pod and gateway deployment processes, Horizon Cloud creates resource groups (RGs) in your Microsoft Azure subscription that do not have tags on them, including the initial resource group that is created for the temporary jump box that orchestrates those deployment processes.
-Pod deployment will fail if you try to deploy a pod into a Microsoft Azure subscription that has any type of resource tag requirement at the time of deployment, or at the time of pod upgrades or adding a gateway configuration to a pod.
-You must verify that your Microsoft Azure Policies allows creation of the pod's untagged resource groups in the target subscription.
+- As part of the pod and gateway deployment processes, unless you specify custom resource tags in the deployment wizard, Horizon Cloud creates resource groups (RGs) in your Microsoft Azure subscription that do not have tags on them, including the initial resource group that is created for the temporary jump box that orchestrates those deployment processes.
+As of the October 8, 2020 cloud plane refresh, the deployment wizard has a feature in which you can specify custom resource tags that you want applied to the deployer-created resource groups.
+If you do not specify custom resource tags and your Microsoft Azure subscription has any type of resource tag requirement, pod deployment will fail if you try to deploy a pod into that subscription, or it will fail at the time of pod updates or adding a gateway configuration to a pod.
+If you are not planning to use the deployment wizard's custom resource tags feature, you must verify that your Microsoft Azure Policies allows creation of the pod's untagged resource groups in the target subscription.
 For the list of RGs that the deployer creates, see the Administration Guide's Resource Groups Created For a Pod Deployed In Microsoft Azure topic.

 - All cloud-connected pods must have line-of-sight to the same set of Active Directory domains at the time you deploy those pods.